mfinelli/postgresql-backup/README.md

 `.pgbackup` file.
 It is basically just another bash script that defines the variables that we need which we source before running the backup.

-You need to define three variables: a password with which to encrypt the backups before uploading to s3, a list of databases to backup and the name of an S3 bucket where the backups will be saved.
+You need to define four variables: a password with which to encrypt the backups before uploading to s3, a list of databases to backup, a user to use to backup the databases, and the name of an S3 bucket where the backups will be saved.

 ```shell
 # Choose a long, strong password to encrypt the backups.